astromancer/mpl-multitab/README.md

-## Performance considerations: Delayed plotting
+## Performance considerations - Delayed plotting

 Creating all the figures in one go at startup may take unreasonably long if you have many figures or lots of data.
 This can be amortised by delaying the plotting of individual figures until the user switches to that tab.
 This is